-Reports and complaints of alleged Sexual Misconduct should be made only in good faith.
-Reports and complaints that are not made in good faith may be considered retaliation under this Policy and/or may violate other University policies.
+Reports and formal complaints of alleged Sexual Misconduct should be made only in good faith.
+Reports and formal complaints that are not made in good faith may be considered retaliation under this Policy and/or may violate other University policies.
 An allegation that a person has violated the obligation to act in good faith will be handled through the procedures identified below in section XIII.
 Complaints of Related Misconduct.

-XI.GENERAL PROVISIONS FOR COMPLAINT RESOLUTION PROCESS
+X. GENERAL PROVISIONS FOR COMPLAINT RESOLUTION PROCESS

-The procedures applicable to a complaint alleging a violation of this Policy depend on the particular circumstances of a case, including the type of Sexual Misconduct that is alleged.
+The procedures applicable to a formal complaint alleging a violation of this Policy depend on the particular circumstances of a case, including the type of Sexual Misconduct that is alleged.
 The procedures set forth in this section and in section XI.
-Procedures for Sexual Misconduct Complaint Resolution Process below will apply to complaints alleging Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, , or Stalking.
-The procedures in the Student Handbook or Employee Handbook will apply to complaints alleging Non-Title IX Sexual Harassment or Sexual Exploitation.
-Upon receiving a complaint, the Title IX Coordinator / Deputy Coordinator will make a preliminary determination of the procedures that will apply to the complaint resolution process, including an initial determination of whether the complaint will be processed according to the Procedures under this Policy will apply, prior to providing access to information at the end of the investigation phase, the Title IX Coordinator / Deputy Coordinator will make a final determination as to the procedures that will apply to the remainder of the complaint resolution process.
+Procedures for Sexual Misconduct Complaint Resolution Process below will apply to formal complaints alleging Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking.
+The procedures in the Student Handbook or Employee Handbook will apply to formal complaints alleging Non-Title IX Sexual Harassment or Sexual Exploitation.
+Upon receiving a formal complaint, the Title IX Coordinator / Deputy Coordinator will make a preliminary determination of the procedures that will apply to the complaint resolution process, including an initial determination of whether the formal complaint will be processed according to the Procedures in this Policy, the Student Handbook, or Employee Handbook.
+If the initial determination is that the procedures under this Policy will apply, prior to providing access to information at the end of the investigation phase, the Title IX Coordinator / Deputy Coordinator will make a final determination as to the procedures that will apply to the remainder of the complaint resolution process.

-If a complaint includes both an allegation Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking and an allegation of Non-Title IX Sexual Harassment or Sexual Exploitation, the University reserves the right to process the allegations in the same compliant resolution process or to separate the allegations into separate processes.
+If a formal complaint includes both an allegation Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking and an allegation of Non-Title IX Sexual Harassment or Sexual Exploitation, the University reserves the right to process the allegations in the same compliant resolution process or to separate the allegations into separate processes.

-For complaints that will be processed pursuant to the procedures in this Policy, the University will promptly and equitably respond to the complaint in accordance with the provisions and procedures set forth below.
+For formal complaints that will be processed pursuant to the procedures in this Policy, the University will promptly and equitably respond to the formal complaint in accordance with the provisions and procedures set forth below.
 The University will provide a fair and impartial complaint resolution process.
-A fair process is one that treats the parties equitably, provides complainant an opportunity to file a complaint alleging a violation of this Policy and an opportunity to present evidence of the allegations prior to a decision on responsibility, provides respondent notice of the allegations and an opportunity to respond to and present evidence related to those allegations prior to a decision on responsibility, and provides both parties an opportunity to challenge the credibility of the other party and any witnesses prior to a decision on responsibility.
+A fair process is one that treats the parties equitably, provides complainant an opportunity to file a formal complaint alleging a violation of this Policy and an opportunity to present evidence of the allegations prior to a decision on responsibility, provides respondent notice of the allegations and an opportunity to respond to and present evidence related to those allegations prior to a decision on responsibility, and provides both parties an opportunity to challenge the credibility of the other party and any witnesses prior to a decision on responsibility.